 Hi!
 I ‘m Rhonda a.k.a.
-Giggles, a middle-aged blogger, above average home cook and avid motorcycle rider.
+Giggles, a middle-aged blogger, culinarian, photographer and avid motorcycle rider.
 I started my life as a Navy brat which probably put the travel bug in me, settled in Washington State for awhile and then spent the next 22 years of my life in the Air Force as a spit sucker (read: dental assistant).
-After “retiring” I moved to Great Falls, Montana, “The Last Great Place on Earth” and now I am spending this year home with my Baby boy (the last of six kids) for his Senior Year.
-Next to having my children, the most significant time in my life was being stationed in Germany where I met and married McGyver and traveled Europe on a Harley.
+After “retiring” I moved to Great Falls, Montana, “The Last Great Place on Earth” Next to having my children, the most significant time in my life was being stationed in Germany where I met and married McGyver and traveled Europe on a Harley.
 Met the best people in the world and ate and drank my way through every place I could possibly go!

 We’re a blended, complex American family.
-Between McGyver and I, we have six children that range in ages of 17 through 30.
-We are down to just the Baby boy and will be empty nesters next year, Yeah, Boo…I’m not sure which.
-We also have three grandchildren.
-Our home wouldn’t be complete without one very rotund and old lab, Becca dog, and one quirky OCD English Setter, Summer dog.
+Between McGyver and I, we have six children that range in ages of 19 through 32.
+We are part time empty nesters, Yeah, Boo…I’m not sure which.
+We also have three grandchildren (and one on the way).
+Our home wouldn’t be complete without one very exuberant lab, Sadie dog, and one quirky OCD English Setter, Summer dog.

 I started blogging because one of our children, Leah (my oldest), had her own website (Leftovers for Lunch).
-She inspired me and got me hooked on blogging and reading blogs (Google Reader has become crack to me).
+She inspired me and got me hooked on blogging and reading blogs.
 I’ve always meant to put pen to paper, errr, I mean fingers to keyboard and record my recipes.
 Blogging was the perfect way for me to record my recipes (and ramblings) so that all my children and anyone else who might be interested could have access from anywhere.
-I probably epitomize the normal family cook; I ’m not a baker, but I bake (the world demands sweets!), I cook mostly simple comfort foods with an occasional endeavor into the complex and exotic.
+I ’m not a baker, but I bake (the world demands sweets!), I cook mostly simple comfort foods wit bold flavors with an occasional endeavor into the complex and exotic.

 What you can expect from me….

 I am who I am, I am not politically correct, if you don’t like what or how I say things, read someone else’s blog, I am not snarky, I try to be considerate.
 I have the proverbial champagne taste and beer budget.
 I’m not trying to be something I’m not, I’m very happy with the beer, but given the opportunity (read: cheap or free) I’ll be happy to take the champagne!
 I still love Velveeta cheese, Miller Lite, boxed wine, cheap costume jewelry and many other tacky things.
 On the flip side I enjoy truffles, foie gras, veal, seafood and other expensive and sometimes exotic ingredients.
 I live in Great Falls, Montana, and yes, it’s the 3rd largest city in Montana, but it’s still Montana.
 Resources are limited, I do the best I can.
-I am not a professional photographer but I do enjoy taking pictures and experimenting, so I’ll share an occasional photo shoot.
 I love to ride my 1998 Harley Davidson Super Glide, I ride as often as I can and I’ll be journaling my rides for those of you interested.
-I’m also not a writer, as a matter of fact, I can guarantee some poor grammar and misspellings, especially if it’s something that spell/grammar check won’t catch.
+I’m a poor writer (in the technical sense), as a matter of fact, I can guarantee some poor grammar and misspellings, especially if it’s something that spell/grammar check won’t catch.
 I right write like I ramble talk.
 You will see that I have a sense of humor, sometimes self deprecating and sometimes just out right rude and sick!
 If it’s not for you, I’m okay with that.
-Sometimes I’m the only one that thinks I’m funny, just ask McGyver and the Baby boy.
+Sometimes I’m the only one that thinks I’m funny, just ask McGyver and my friends.

 TKW Site